vatri/Google-Drive-Bundle/README.md

 - Manage Google Drive files and folders
   - Create a folder (recursively)
   - Check if a folder exists
+  - Find a file by ID
   - Delete a file
+  - Download file
   - List files
   - Copy a file to specific directory
   - Upload a file